Blog > Articles

 Remember, developing healthy eating habits can not only help you lose weight, but can also help your overall wellbeing by increasing your energy levels, improving your mood, balancing your hormones, reducing heartburn, and so much more.
 Healthy, sustainable weight loss comes from making small, realistic changes to your lifestyle.
 Even minor changes can make a big difference in achieving your weight loss and health goals.

-At Form Health, your Care Team will work with you on improving nutrition, physical activity, mindset shifts, and prescribe medication when deemed appropriate.
+At Form Health, your Care Team will work with you on improving behavioral health, nutrition, physical activity, and prescribe medication when deemed appropriate.

 ABOUT THE AUTHOR